 Telxius has its own commercial name of the South Pacific Submarine Cable (SPSC), called "Mistral".

-The South Pacific Submarine Cable (SPSC) system has a design capacity of 72 Tbps.
+The South Pacific Submarine Cable (SPSC) system consists of 6 fiber pairs and has a potential system capacity of 132 Tbps.

 The Pacific cable system is the first undersea cable since 2001 to connect Puerto San José (Guatemala) with Valparaíso (Chile)

-The Pacific cable system is expected to be ready for service by mid-2021.
+The Pacific cable system was ready for service on August 10, 2021.